dmbarbour/glas/docs/GlasCLI.md

 # Glas Command Line Interface

 The glas executable generally takes the first command line argument as a switch to interpret the remainder of the arguments.
-There are several options for running applications from various sources, then ad-hoc features such as debugging the configuration or access to help.
-Potential forms:
+There are a few options for running applications from different sources, and extensible ad-hoc ops for managing the configuration and so on.

         glas --run ConfiguredApp Args To App
         glas --script(.FileExt)* FileName Args To App
-        glas --cmd(.FileExt)+ "Command Text" Args To App glas --config ConfigOp ...
+        glas --cmd(.FileExt)+ "Command Text" Args To App glas --conf ConfigOp
-        # and so on, runtime extensible
+        # runtime extensible

-We'll also support a lightweight syntactic sugar:
+A simple syntactic sugar supports user-defined operations:

         glas opname Args
           # implicitly rewrites to
         glas --run cli.opname Args

-This enables users or communities to conveniently extend the command-line interface, especially in conjunction with *staged* applications.
-For many use cases, the aesthetics and ergonomics should be much nicer than manually using `--run` or `--cmd`.

-*Note:* To avoid cluttering the command line with runtime switches, the configuration interprets application 'settings' or the OS environment.
-However, where necessary, a staged application can define 'settings' based on command-line arguments.
-The indirection at least supports flexible abstraction and packaging of runtime options.
+My vision and intention is that end users mostly operate through user-defined operations.
+To fit the aesthetic, we must avoid cluttering the command line with runtime switches.
+Instead, we'll push most configuration options into application 'settings', a configuration file, and environment variables.

 ## Configuration

-The `GLAS_CONF` environment variable should specify an initial configuration file with a file extension and associated syntax understood by the 'glas' executable.
-If the environment variable is not defined, we'll try an OS-specific default such as `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.
-If the configuration file doesn't exist, users may be asked to create one, perhaps via `glas --config init`.
+The glas executable starts by reading a configuration file.
+This file is typically specified by the `GLAS_CONF` environment variable, otherwise we'll try an OS-specific default, such as `"~/.config/glas/conf.g"` in Linux or `"%AppData%\glas\conf.g"` on Windows.
+If the configuration file does not exist, users must create one, perhaps interactively via `glas --config init` or external tools.

-Configurations are modular.
-A typical user's configuration will generally extend a community or company configuration from DVCS, overriding a few definitions for user preferences, projects, authorities, or resources.
-The community configuration may define a massive library of applications and reusable application components.
-This is mitigated by lazy loading and caching.
+A typical user configuration will import a community or company configuration, then override a few definitions to integrate user preferences, projects, authorities, or resources.
+The community or company configuration is typically imported from DVCS and will define applications, tools, and reusable components through further imports.
+Each DVCS reference will specify a tag or version hash.
+Effectively, every glas configuration doubles as a package manager and virtual envrionment.
+This results in very large configurations, but potential problems are mitigated by lazy loading and caching.

-In addition to defining a applications, the configuration will define runtime options.

-* *persistent database and cache* - Glas applications are well suited for orthogonal persistence, but we'll need to configure this.
-* *reference host resources* - most effects APIs (network, filesystem, clock, FFI, etc.) will have some indirection through the configuration when binding resources.
+Many runtime options should be application-specific.
+To support this, applications define an ad-hoc 'settings' method.
+These settings are not directly observed by the runtime.
+Instead, they should be queried and interpreted by the configuration when evaluating application-specific options.
+Intriguingly, some queries to 'settings' may be higher-order, receiving access to some methods to query the configuration.
+This allows for more flexible adaptation, where settings may depend on the configuration or runtime features.

+In addition to application settings, the configuration can query OS environment variables or ask the runtime about its version or feature set.
+This enables a carefully designed configuration to be portable across multiple systems.

+Configurable features may include:

+* *persistent state* - where to store and share structured data
+* *environment* - overrides the OS environment, and supports structured data
+* *filesystem roots* - restrict an app to role-named folders
-* *mirroring* - it's easiest to define a distributed application in context of a distributed runtime environment.
+* *mirroring* - a distributed runtime for scaling or partitioning tolerance
-* *logging, profiling, assertions* - enable and disable channels, redirect streams, random sampling, max counts, etc..
-* *application environment* - instead of directly providing access to OS environment variables, it can let the configuration intervene.
+* *logging* - whether and where to record progress and problems
+* *profiling* - whether and where to record performance statistics
-* *RPC registries* - publish and subscribe to remote 'objects', routing and filtering smaller registries for security.
+* *RPC registries* - where to publish and access RPC APIs

-Many configuration options, such as logging, will be application specific.
-This is supported indirectly: the application defines `settings.*`, and these are made accessible as implicit parameters when evaluating some expressions in the configuration.
-Similarly, configuration options such as network interfaces and clocks may be mirror specific.

-All configuration options are ultimately runtime specific.
-Runtimes must document which configuration names they recognize, their expected types, and their meaning.
-Of course, in practice we'll develop de-facto standards across 'glas' implementations.
-To support a more adaptive configuration, a runtime can potentially supply some stable information about itself through the `sys.*` namespace.

-*Note:* There is a tradeoff between flexibility and tooling.
-For example, it is inconvenient to develop general `glas --db` or `glas --rpc` tools if persistence and RPC are application specific.

-## Application Module Namespace

-At the toplevel, applications and application-layer modules will generally be defined under `module.*`.
-In case of `glas --run cli.opname` we'd be looking for `module.cli.opname` in the configuration.
-The 'module' prefix prevents accidental name collisions between modules and configuration options.
-Dependencies can be localized, i.e. `"import math"` might refer to different modules in context of compiling different applications.
-But aside from conventions for compilation flags, we'll usually favor consistent names within a community.

-### RPC Registry Configuration

-tbd

-Basic registry might be a shared service or distributed hashtable.
-Composite registries should support filtering and routing on RPC object metadata, and also rewriting of this metadata.

-### Database Configuration

-tbd

-Possibly just specify a folder in the filesystem, let the runtime decide file format (e.g. LMDB or LSM tree).
+* *run mode* - how to interpret an application

+The glas executable should not add runtime switches to the command line or directly observing environment variables other than `GLAS_CONF`.
+Instead, staged applications compute 'settings' of the next stage based on the arguments, and configurations may read some environment variables when evaluating runtime options.

+## Run Mode and Staging

+The glas executable may support multiple run modes, e.g. transaction loops, conventional `int main(args)`, and staged programs.
+Run mode is necessarily application-specific and should be configured based on application settings.

+A staged run mode should let users 'compile' command-line arguments into next-stage application, similar to a language module.
+This is convenient for problem-specific command-line languages, or where users wish to abstract and override 'settings' through the command line.
+To simplify caching, staged applications should support staged arguments, e.g. use '--' to divide arguments, passing everything after to the next-stage app.

 ## Running Applications

-The `--run`, `--cmd`, and `--script` operations each compile an application module then run that application with provided command line arguments.
-The main difference for these three is how the module is introduced:
+The `--run`, `--cmd`, and `--script` operations each build and run an application, just from different sources.

-* `--run ConfiguredApp Args` - look up `module.ConfiguredApp` in the configuration.
-This should evaluate to an application namespace.
+* `--run ConfiguredApp Args` - lookup definition ConfiguredApp in the configuration.
-* `--cmd.FileExt ScriptText Args` - module is provided as script text.
-We'll compile it using the default `module.*` compilation context, then run.
+* `--cmd.FileExt ScriptText Args` - compile ScriptText as if a file with the given file extension.
 * `--script(.FileExt)?
-ScriptFile Args` - module is a script file outside the module system.
-If this file starts with a shebang line, it's logically removed before processing.
-If a file extension is given, the actual file extension is ignored.

-Regardless of how the module is introduced, it should compile into a recognized program value.
-This usually represents a [transaction loop application](GlasApps.md), but the configuration can look at `settings.*` and decide it's a *Staged Application* or something else.

-Many computations may be cached such that running the same application a second time is a lot more efficient.

-### Arguments Processing

-Command line arguments are conventionally provided to an application as a list of strings.
-We could easily do the same here, but I've always found this awkward, especially when we begin to compose applications.
-I think it would be better if arguments were parsed before the application sees them.
-Even better if this parsing supports tab completions, help documentation, and so on such before the application is run.

-A viable solution is to extend the configuration with an application specific argument parser.

-### Staged Applications

-        glas --run StagedApp Args To Staged App -- Args To Next Stage

-Staged applications allow us to treat the command-line as a user-defined language.
-A staged application might define `compile : Args -> App` similar to a language module, and perhaps `settings.mode = "staged"` to support runtime configuration.
-In this case, argument processing might also be expected to return a pair, representing which arguments are visible in each stage.
-The default arguments processor might split on `"--"`.

-In context of live coding (via `sys.reload()`), staged applications can recompute all the stages.
+ScriptFile Args` - compile ScriptFile based on given extension, or actual if none given.

+After recognizing the application, the system might analyze, optimize, and further compile it down to lower level code.
+These steps are subject to caching, allowing us to save work when the same application is run many times, even for scripts or commands.

 ## Command Shells and Interactive Development

-I envision users mostly 'living within' a live-coded glas system instead of using lots of 'glas' commands on a command line.
+Very long term, I envision users mostly 'living within' a live-coded glas system instead of using lots of glas commands on a command line.
 Instead of running specific applications on the command line, user actions would manipulate a live coding environment, adding and removing active 'applications' at runtime.
 This seems feasible via [REPL or Notebook interface](GlasNotebooks.md).

 ## Built-in Tooling

-The glas executable might provide a variety of associated tools:

-* `--config` - initialize, inspect, or rewrite a configuration.
-Might support debug evaluation of configuration properties, pretty-printing results, or extracting binary values to stdout.
-* `--module` - operations to inspect the module system, e.g. browse modules, or ensure a module compiles or passes tests without running it.
+The glas executable may be extended with useful built-in tools, insofar as they don't add much bloat.
+Some tools that might prove useful:

+* `--conf` - inspect and debug the configuration, perhaps initialize one
-* `--db` - browse the persistent key-value database, continuously watch for changes, or even perform changes manually.
+* `--db` - query, watch, or edit persistent data
-* `--cache` - summarize, inspect, invalidate, or clear the cache.
+* `--cache` - manage storage used for persistent memoization and incremental compilation
-* `--rpc` - inspect the RPC registry, perhaps manually invoke some RPC methods.
+* `--rpc` - inspect RPC registries, perhaps issue some RPC calls directly from command line

-Built-in tooling should be balanced against bloat.
-A feature that requires more logic should have a stronger justification to provide as a built-in.
-But there are many useful features that won't cost much.
+* `--app` - debug or manipulate running apps through runtime provided HTTP or RPC APIs

+Integrating application-specific resources need some attention.
+It is awkward to specify an application at `--db`, especially in context of anonymous scripts or staged run mode.
+To mitigate this, we might add a little indirection, e.g. based on application settings we might select a database that is independently defined in the configuration.
+Then, one argument to `--db` might name the database.
+Of course, it would be even simpler to configure one database for all the apps.

 ## Bootstrap

-Pre-bootstrap implementations of the glas executable might support only a limited subset of the effects API, such as console IO, an in-memory database, and perhaps the HTTP interface.
-To work within these limits, I propose to bootstrap by writing an executable binary to standard output then redirecting to a file.
+Early implementations of the glas executable might support a limited subset of the effects API such as console IO, an in-memory database, and the HTTP interface.
+We can introduce a specialized run mode just for bootstrapping, perhaps restricted to writing a binary to stdout.
+Then, with suitable application definitions that compile 'glas' within the system, we could bootstrap.

-Assuming a suitable definition, we could develop the compiler within the glas system.

     # build
-    ~/.glas/bin/glas --run glas-bin > ~/.glas/tmp/glas
+    /usr/bin/glas --run glas-bin > ~/.glas/tmp/glas
     chmod +x ~/.glas/tmp/glas

     # verify
     ~/.glas/tmp/glas --run glas-bin | cmp ~/.glas/tmp/glas

     # install
-    sudo mv ~/.glas/tmp/glas ~/.glas/bin/glas
+    sudo mv ~/.glas/tmp/glas /usr/bin/glas

-It is feasible to support multiple targets through the configuration.
-Also, very early bootstrap might instead write to an intermediate C file or LLVM that we then compile further.
-However, I do hope to eventually bootstrap directly to OS-recognized executable binary.
+Of course, we should abstract over the install paths and such.
+Also, early bootstrap might output to C or LLVM or something that must be further compiled instead of directly to executable format.

-## Filesystem Setup

-Although it is feasible to install glas globally, I think it would be better to install glas on a per-user basis, e.g. `~/.glas/bin/glas` in Linux with suitable PATH definitions.